nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 2. The `ArchDukeParser` then preliminary process the user input and creates a new `AddGroupCommandParser`.

 3. The `AddGroupCommandParser` then parses the user input and check whether all the input attributes are present by checking the presence of the prefixes.
+It also checks whether the command is in the correct format.
 In this case, the required prefix is and attribute is `g/GROUP_NAME`. <br> <br> At this stage, if not all the prefixes are present, `ParseException` would be thrown.

 4. If the required prefixes and attributes are present (i.e. `g/GROUP_NAME`), `AddGroupCommandParser` will then call the `ParserUtil#parseGroupName()`